10 Mobility-Impaired & Disability-Friendly Vapes

 1. Box kits with displays and menu settings

 Advanced vape systems or box kits are chunky units that often have a separate glass or pod tank screwed onto them.
 They use a small display and navigation buttons to operate complex settings.
-Box vape kits are predominantly used for powerful direct to lung (DTL) vaping and are much heavier than smaller MTL vape kits.
+Box vape kits are mainly used for powerful direct to lung (DTL) vaping and are much heavier than smaller MTL vape kits.
 Some use external batteries which need to be purchased separately.

 Why avoid them?

 Advanced box mods are heavy, bulky, and use more components.
 There is a steep learning curve that requires you to familiarise yourself with wattage, coil resistance and temperature control.
-There are lots of settings and the display can present a problem for anyone with a visual impairment, whilst the tiny navigation buttons and cumbersome size may not suit those with weakened grip or hand-eye coordination.
+There are lots of settings and the display can present a problem for anyone with a visual impairment, whilst the tiny navigation buttons and bulky size may not suit those with weakened grip or hand-eye coordination.

 2. Vape kits with glass tanks